nkrishna974/myrepo/README.md

 Hi All, I joined in this site today to learn and become a professional Ruby developer.

-Thank you all in advance for your help :)
+Thank you all in advance for your help :wink: